You’ve probably heard your marketing team talk about it all the time – The Customer Conversion Funnel.

 You’ll need to come up with additional marketing campaigns to entice those customers back in the future.
 It’s a constant cycle, but one that will hopefully get easier as you grow your business and your customer base.

-The customer conversion funnel is one of the most iconic images in marketing.
+The customer conversion funnel is an iconic image in the digital marketing landscape.
 It’s always on our minds when we’re coming up with comprehensive strategies for our clients.
 How best can we target each section?

 We’ve scratched the surface on the basics of the conversion funnel, and you can use them to implement strategies to gain more customers and conversions.